spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-jitsi.md

 .. and fully reload your riot-web page (at `riot.DOMAIN`).

 Starting a video-conference in a room with more than 2 members should then create a Jitsi widget which utilizes your self-hosted Jitsi server.

-**NOTE**: the playbook currently configures the Jitsi JVB component to use Google's STUN servers even in cases where our own [Coturn TURN server](configuring-playbook-turn.md) is enabled (it is by default).
-This is because JVB fails to discover its own external IP correctly when pointed to our own Coturn server.
-The failure happens because JVB reaches Coturn via the localnetwork and discovers a local Docker IP address instead of the public one, leading to a non-working service.